asadseoul/sociallogin-pdf/README.md

   This will deploy frontend to aws

-# To start react appliaction :
+# Run in Local machine only :
+  1. Git clone project
+  2. cd directory
-  npm start
+  3. npm install

-# To start node server :
+  To start node server :
-  node server.js
+  4. node server.js

+  To start react appliaction :
+  5. npm start